 Discover how the Vanguard WirelessHART gas detector has solved customers’ challenges related to life-safety and environmental monitoring across a variety of industries.

 How To Select A Pressure Switch

-United Electric Controls (UE), a market leader in pressure switching technologies, with hundreds of permutations for diverse applications in virtually every industry, has spawned unintended consequences for users - too many models to choose from.
+How to Select a Pressure Switch by United Electric Controls.
+UE is a market leader in pressure switching technologies, with hundreds of permutations for diverse applications in virtually every industry.
+Selecting a pressure switch has had its consequences for users - too many models to choose from.
 The upshot of this is a simple reliable switch is most likely available for your application.
 All you need to do is follow the recommendations below or have UE select the ideal switch for your needs.

 How to Select a Pressure Switch